 Over 100 Northampton families fed per day

 Groceries to make over 500 meals per week

-Nutritious ingredients sourced from over 15 farms in the Valley
+Nutritious produce sourced from 28 farms in the Western MA region

-As of early June, we have purchased over 10,000 pounds of produce and other products from the following local farms:
+Since the start of the pandemic in April 2020, we have purchased over 500,000 pounds of produce and other products from the following local farms: